 The testing company may not release any statistics on the rate of positive drug tests to any person, organization, or media without the written consent of the Lake Central School Corporation.
-However, the testing company will provide the Building Principal with an annual report indicating the number of tests performed, rate of positive and negative tests, and what substances were found in the positive urine specimens.
+However, the testing company will provide the Building Principal with a monthly report indicating the number of tests performed, rate of positive and negative tests, and what substances were found in the positive urine specimens.

-Administrative Regulation 6038 is the adopted method to be followed for collecting the specimen used in the Student Drug Testing Program and sets forth the responsibilities of the Medical Review Officer.
+Board Policy 5530.01 is the adopted method to be followed for collecting the specimen used in the Student Drug Testing Program and sets forth the responsibilities of the Medical Review Officer.